rclone/rclone/MANUAL.md

 ## Options

 ```
+      --expire Duration   The amount of time that the link will be valid (default 100y)
   -h, --help              help for link
+      --unlink            Remove existing public link to file/folder
 ```

 See the [global flags page](https://rclone.org/flags/) for global options not listed here.